bluday/bluday-dotnet/README.md

-# bluday-dotnet-common
+# bluday-common-dotnet

-A library with a bunch of common solutions and convient method extensions for .NET 8+.
+A library with a bunch of common solutions and convenient method extensions for .NET 8+.